-Student Success

-Linda Ramirez

-From sewing to housekeeping, Linda Ramirez worked many jobs before graduating high school.
-Sixty years ago, a student in Tijuana, Mexico, shedropped out of school to support her family.
-The now 75-year-old grandmother received her diploma through SDCCE's High School Diploma/Equivalency program, "I'm so excited to learn that I don't want to miss a dau or be tired at school because of work, so I am going to retire again to dedicate all of my time to school," she said.
+Student Success Linda Ramirez From sewing to housekeeping, Linda Ramirez worked many jobs before graduating high school.
+Sixty years ago, a student in Tijuana, Mexico, she dropped out of school to support her family.
+The now 75-year-old grandmother received her diploma through SDCCE's High School Diploma/Equivalency program, "I'm so excited to learn that I don't want to miss a day or be tired at school because of work, so I am going to retire again to dedicate all of my time to school," she said.
 Following the diploma, Ramirez will continue her studies at SDCCE beginning with English as a Second Language (ESL).

-ABOUT If you want to pursue a rewarding career or continue your education, then earning a high school diploma or equivalency is the most important step you can take.
+HELP YOUR CAMPUS STAY SAFE ALL MUST WEAR A MASK WHEN ON CAMPUS If you don't have a mask, we'll pathways to SUCCESS ABOUT If you want to pursue a rewarding career or continue your education, then earning a high school diploma or equivalency is the most important step you can take.
 Continuing Education classes offer review in reading, math, spelling, writing, communication, and critical thinking.
 Classes help you prepare for a high school diploma, or a test that can earn a California (CA) High School Equivalency Certificate.
 The options for earning a CA High School Equivalency Certificate include the GED® Exam, the HiSET® (High School Equivalency Test).